wakkihaya/neurotechjp/src/md/en/blog/chibuk-blueberry.md

 &nbsp;

-Also, in the future, he said, we should incorporate **encryption technology**, such as that used in chat apps, to make it even more secure.
+Also, in the future, he said, we should incorporate the cutting edge **encryption technology**, such as that used in chat apps, to make it even more secure.

 > Because this stuff becomes more and more accurate over time, the sensitivity of the information becomes more impactful and needs to be guarded carefully based on the individual.
 > I think we need to be more fidelity in our data management, using **end-to-end encryption**, as is done in chat apps like [Signal](https://signal.org/en/).